evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-01/readme.md

 ## Task #1 - provision support resources for the workshop

 We will be using `Create-Workload.ps1` script that we created during the [Automate Azure workload provisioning with Bicep, Powershell and Azure DevOps workshop](https://github.com/evgenyb/iac-workshops/tree/main/iac-with-azure-devops).
 It requires Azure Keyvault to store Azure Service Principal credentials.
-So, let's provision Azure Keyvault first.
+Let's provision Azure Keyvault first.
 Since Azure Keyvault name has to be globally unique, we will use Bicep `uniqueString` function to generate a Key Vault name.

 ```powershell